What you need to know about COVID-19 vaccines: Information for people with cancer

-Some people may have mild side effects in the days after getting their vaccine.
-Side effects may be worse after your second dose.
+You may have mild side effects in the days after getting their vaccine.
 Most side effects will go away on their own.

 The most common side effects from the vaccines are:

-- Pain, discolouration, redness or swelling in your arm where the needle was given
+- Pain, a change in colour, redness or swelling in your arm where the needle was given

 - Fatigue (tiredness)

 - Body aches and chills

 - Mild fever

 - Swollen glands can happen for a few days after getting a COVID-19 vaccine.
 Talk to your cancer care team if this lasts for more than a few days.

 If side effects last for more than 2-3 days, make sure you speak to your health care team.

 After you get the COVID-19 vaccine, wait for at least 15 minutes before going home.
 This wait is to check for side effects or an allergic reaction.